 12.36 Except where individual mitigating circumstances apply, students must adhere to the published submission deadlines for their programme of study.
-Failure to submit to the satisfaction of the College will result in the application of penalties as set out in the Penalties for the Late Submission of Assessed Coursework on Undergraduate and Postgraduate (Master's Level) Programmes Policy.
+Failure to submit to the satisfaction of the College will result in the application of penalties as set out in the Policy on Late Submission of Assessment on Undergraduate and Postgraduate Master's Level Programmes.

-Timing and Format of Reassessment
+Timing and Format of Re-assessment

-12.37 The relevant Sub-board of Examiners or nominated committee will determine and approve the timing and format of the reassessment that will take place.
-This will be either:

-- (i) at the next normal assessment opportunity (i.e. when the module next operates); or - (ii) as a reassessment before the start of the following academic year (usually between June and September).
-In this instance the Subboard of Examiners or nominated committee may at their discretion permit the use of an alternative form of assessment to that originally used for the module.
+- 12.37 The relevant Pre-Board of Examiners (also known as Sub-Board or Internal Board) nominated committee will determine and approve the timing and format of the re-assessment that will take place.
+This will be either: - (i) at the next normal assessment opportunity (i.e. when the module next operates); or - (ii) as a re-assessment before the start of the following academic year (usually between June and September).
+In this instance the Pre-Board of Examiners or nominated committee may at their discretion permit the use of an alternative form of assessment to that originally used for the module.